 Final Thoughts

 seeing the pyramids is about the curious wonder about humans and societies as a whole.
-The Egyptian pyramids are highly credited among the first steps of human civilization, and stepping into one is like stepping back in time - 5000 years ago.
+The Egyptian pyramids are highly credited with the first steps of human civilization, and stepping into one is like stepping back in time - 5000 years ago.

 While it is bad that the remains and treasures of the pyramids were raided, the significance of the pyramids to the world is hard to measure.